-Upon the whole, of the two plans of treatment adopted by Mr. Pott, and Mr. Baynton, separately employed, which have divided public opinion, truth obliges me to confess, that I have witnessed more recoveries and speedier benefits from setons and issues, than from the use of the motionless dorsal horizontal position of Mr. Baynton.
-Of the two plans, conjointly employed, I have little experience, as they offered inconveniences almost amounting to incompatibility, which were removed by adopting the facial horizontal position.4
+Upon the whole, of the two plans of treatment adopted by Mr. Pott, and Mr. Baynton, separately employed, which have divided public opinion, 'Eath acquiring their fair development and full growth, and a lateral curvature ensued.-But in the adult, I have known ulcers to exist over the tibia, and about the knee-joint, for years, without diminishing the sizeof the subjacent bone.-See the Effects of Abscess in a Guinea-Pig, in Mr. Brodie, on the Joints, p.
+179. obliges me to confess, that I have witnessed more recoveries and speedier benefits from setons and issues, than from the use of the motionless dorsal horizontal position of Mr. Baynton.
+Of the two plans, conjointly employed, I have little experience, as they offered inconveniences almost amounting to incompatability, which were removed by adopting the facial horizontal position.

-Let us pass on at present, from the surgical and mechanical means, to the medical treatment.
+Let us pass on at present from the surgical and mechanical means, to the medical treatment.
 The latter will be chiefly directed to the re-establishment of the general health, or to its confirmation, and to the palliation or removal of particular symptoms that are distressing.